nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-designer-git-access.md

 ## Who Can Use It?
 Studio Designer Git Access is available to any customer benefiting from the branch management feature.
-To activate it, simply request it through a support ticket by indicating who should be given this permission and on which project(s).
+To activate it, simply request it through a support ticket by indicating:
+- Who should be given access
+- Which access these people should obtain (read or write)
+- On which project(s)

 ## Feature Scope and Restrictions